syncfusion-content/maui-docs/MAUI/NumericEntry/UpDown-Button.md

 ## Auto reverse in SfNumericEntry

-Auto-reverse in `NumericEntry` allows the control to automatically switch direction when reaching its [Minimum](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Inputs.SfNumericEntry.html#Syncfusion_Maui_Inputs_SfNumericEntry_Minimum) or [Maximum](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Inputs.SfNumericEntry.html#Syncfusion_Maui_Inputs_SfNumericEntry_Maximum) value.
-When incrementing, it starts at the [Minimum](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Inputs.SfNumericEntry.html#Syncfusion_Maui_Inputs_SfNumericEntry_Minimum) and progresses to the [Maximum](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Inputs.SfNumericEntry.html#Syncfusion_Maui_Inputs_SfNumericEntry_Maximum), and conversely.
+[Auto-reverse](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Inputs.SfNumericEntry.html#Syncfusion_Maui_Inputs_SfNumericEntry_AutoReverse) in NumericEntry allows the control to automatically switch direction when reaching its [Minimum](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Inputs.SfNumericEntry.html#Syncfusion_Maui_Inputs_SfNumericEntry_Minimum) or [Maximum](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Inputs.SfNumericEntry.html#Syncfusion_Maui_Inputs_SfNumericEntry_Maximum) value.
+When incrementing, it starts at the `Minimum` and progresses to the `Maximum`, and conversely.

 N> The default value of this property is `false.`
 {% tabs %}